Egypt lifts cooking gas price before IMF visit

 Progress in reducing the state subsidy bill would help Egypt secure a long-awaited deal with the IMF.

-The government increased the price of cooking gas cylinders sold for domestic use by 60 percent to 8 Egyptian pounds (77 pence) a bottle, and doubled it for the bigger bottles used by businesses, an official at the supplies ministry said.
+The government increased the price of cooking gas cylinders sold for domestic use by 60 percent to 8 Egyptian pounds (3.15 billion pounds) a bottle, and doubled it for the bigger bottles used by businesses, an official at the supplies ministry said.

 Although it marks a big rise, Egyptians had grown used to paying as much as 50 pounds a bottle last year on a black market where the state-subsidised gas bottles are sold at a mark-up.
 Those prices have now fallen to 10 to 15 pounds a bottle, according to Egyptian media reports.